 Summary By Swab:

-- 42% of respondents claimed they would use self-serve car vacuums for daily maintenance, which amounts to a potential 89 million American drivers doing the same thing.
+- 42% of respondents claimed they would use self-serve car vacuums for routine maintenance, which amounts to a potential 89 million American drivers doing the same thing.

 - Women are less likely to use Self-Serve Car Vacuums to clean their cars, with 39% saying they would almost never use them, in comparison only 22% of Men would almost never use them.